sjbronkhorst/Stripper/README.md

 ## Fourier series :

-In FSM the boundary condtions of a model is determined by it's Fourier series.
+In FSM the boundary condtions of a model is determined by its Fourier series.

 Take the following Fourier series on the domain 0 to a as an example: